shirishkoirala/FontAwesome/README.md

 2. Sync your project to fetch the library from the specified dependency.

 ## Usage
 Using the FontAwesome Icon Library is straightforward but can be achieved in different ways.
-Identify the desired icon from the available Font Awesome icons.
+First, identify the desired icon from the available Font Awesome icons.
 You can refer to the [Font Awesome website ](https://fontawesome.com/icons) for a comprehensive list of icons.
 Follow any of the following ways to add icon to your project.

-# Creating Drawables with Font Awesome Icons and adding it to `ImageView`
-To create a drawable using a Font Awesome icon, follow these steps:
+### Creating Drawables with Font Awesome Icons and adding it to `ImageView`To create a drawable using a Font Awesome icon, follow these steps:
 1. In your XML layout file, define an ImageView:
     ```xml
     <ImageView